In Victoria, various options are available for sentencing children and young people aged between 12 and 21, including:

 Children and Young Offenders

-A child aged between 10 and 14 is presumed to be unable to commit an offence.
-This is unless the prosecution proves that the child is capable of forming a criminal intention.
+In Victoria, a child aged under 12 is considered unable to commit an offence.
+A child aged between 12 and under 14 is presumed to be unable to commit an offence, unless the prosecution proves that the child is capable of knowing what they did was wrong.

 Dual Track